clalos/homebrew-brewfile/README.md

 # Homebrew Brewfile
-Brewfile for my personal macOS installation.
+Brewfile for my personal macOS/linux installation.

 The Brewfile can be used in two ways:
 1. directly with [Homebrew](https://brew.sh/) by using the `brew bundle` command;